timescale/docs/use-timescale/data-tiering/index.md

 When you run a query, Timescale seamlessly figures out what storage tiers it needs to access to generate the response.

 <Highlight type="info">
-Tiered storage is available only on Timescale Cloud, and is not supported on self-hosted instances.
+Tiered storage is available only on the Timescale Platform, and is not supported on self-hosted instances.
 </Highlight>

 In this section:
-* [Learn about tiered storage][about-data-tiering] before you start using it.
+* [Learn about the object storage tier][about-data-tiering] before you start using tiered storage.
 * Quick [tour of tiered storage][tour-data-tiering].
-* [Learn how to enable tiered storage][enabling-data-tiering] on your instance.
+* [Learn how to enable the object storage tier][enabling-data-tiering] on your service.
 *  Manually [tier chunks][manual-tier-chunk] to schedule individual chunks to be tiered.
 *  Create a [Tiering Policy][creating-data-tiering-policy] to automatically schedule chunks to be tiered.
 * [Learn how to query tiered data][querying-tiered-data].
-*   Manually [untier chunks][untier-data] to move data back to local storage.
+* Manually [untier chunks][untier-data] to move data back to the high-performance local storage tier.

 [about-data-tiering]: /use-timescale/:currentVersion:/data-tiering/about-data-tiering/